AvitalShmueli/Screen-Time-Usage-Library/README.md

         });
 ```

-You can get aggregation of the usage records daily, weekly or monthly.
+You can get aggregation of the usage records daily, weekly or monthly (last 30 days).
 ```java
 getScreenTimeUsage().getDailyUsage()
 getScreenTimeUsage().getWeeklyUsage()